 - Will you include grocery stores too?

-- Will you hire couriers, use a outsource delivery company, or restaurants’ drivers?
+- Will you hire couriers, use an outsource delivery company, or the restaurants’ drivers?

 Customer’s app

 - Sign up / Sign in page.
 How to build a delivery app without the registration form?
-Of course, it’s impossible.
+It’s impossible.
 Just make sure you don’t make it too long – users don’t want to spend more than 3 minutes filling it in.

 - Eateries catalog with search bar, filters, and rating.